Fremantle Stuff > people >

 Edward Back was appointed in 1845 as the first full time Pilot, based in Fremantle.

 In 1848, Captain Charles Fitzgerald RN, Western Australia’s governor designate, while approaching Fremantle was nearly shipwrecked waiting for a Pilot to come out from Fremantle.
 This event was the catalyst to move the Pilot Station to Rottnest Island and Edward Back arrived on the the island on September 11th 1848 with his wife and six children.
 He received a salary plus rations and in 1849 this is recorded as being 60 pounds annually, plus rations of 1 pound of meat and 1.5 pounds of flour per day.
 The Pilot service on Rottnest had many problems, including communications between the island and Fremantle, which consisted of a combination of lookouts and flags by day and flares by night.
 The relationship between the island superintendent and the Pilot was strained from the outset as the superintendent did not want boats on the island that could be used by the prisoners to escape.

 Edward Back’s tenure ended in 1857.
 Fremantle Pilots website.

-Peter Conole, in his 2010 paper , 'Policing the port in early colonial times', Fremantle Studies, 6: 12-28, mentions (with a photo): 'Constable Edward Back of Fremantle - later Officer in Charge of the Port in the 1880s and 1890s.
+Peter Conole 2010, 'Policing the port in early colonial times', Fremantle Studies, 6: 12-28.
+The paper mentions (with a photo): 'Constable Edward Back of Fremantle - later Officer in Charge of the Port in the 1880s and 1890s.
 (WA Police)'.
 It's been confirmed by Dianne Dench, his g-g-granddaughter that he was the the son of the pilot Captain Edward Back.